shakacode/react_on_rails/README.md

 1. Do the quick [tutorial](docs/tutorial.md).
 2. Add React on Rails to an existing Rails app per [the instructions](docs/basics/installation-into-an-existing-rails-app.md).
 3. Look at [spec/dummy](spec/dummy), a simple, no DB example.
-3. Look at [github.com/shakacode/react-webpack-rails-tutorial](https://github.com/shakacode/react-webpack-rails-tutorial); it's a full featured example live at [www.reactrails.com](http://www.reactrails.com).
+3. Look at [github.com/shakacode/react-webpack-rails-tutorial](https://github.com/shakacode/react-webpack-rails-tutorial); it's a full-featured example live at [www.reactrails.com](http://www.reactrails.com).

 ## Basic Installation